sean-parent/sean-parent.github.io/papers-and-presentations.md

 Date: 2013-09-06
 Updated: 2013-09-24

-## Title: Value Semantics and Concept-based Polymorphism
+### Value Semantics and Concept-based Polymorphism

 Abstract: This talk explains why (and how) to implement polymorphism without inheritance in C++.
 The talk contains many C++ tips and techniques, including many new features from C++11.
 During the course of that talk a key feature from Photoshop will be demonstrated and implemented.